RaghdanRiyadh/Raghdan-Cybersecurity-Portfolio/1 - Conduct an Audit/Security Audit.md

 These controls work together to provide defense in depth and protect assets.
 Preventative controls are designed to prevent an incident from occurring in the first place.
 Corrective controls are used to restore an asset after an incident.
 Detective controls are implemented to determine whether an incident has occurred or is in progress.
 Deterrent controls are designed to discourage attacks.

-Review the following charts for specific details about each type of control and its purpose.